View All Upcoming Conferences

 The AACN Research Leadership Network will foster professional growth and development, information sharing, communication, and discussion of key issues.
 Networking within these groups will be facilitated through programs, meetings and electronic communications.
 Learn more.

-Clinical Nurse Leaders Summit
+Clinical Nurse Leader Summit

 View All Upcoming Conferences

-The Clinical Nurse Leaders (CNL) Summit brings together educators, practitioners, and leaders in the practice arena to discuss the latest trends in higher education and practice impacting CNLs.
+The Clinical Nurse Leader (CNL) Summit brings together educators, practitioners, and leaders in the practice arena to discuss the latest trends in higher education and practice impacting CNLs.
 Unique among conferences within AACN because of the collaboration between educators and practitioners, you will have the opportunity to hear educational strategies, regulatory mechanisms, and the impact of CNL practice on patient outcomes.
 Tied to the CNL Research Symposium, this conference is a one of a kind in the nation.
 It is offered in conjunction with the Master’s Education Conference.

 AACN-Wharton Executive Development Program